skwh/majestic-app/README.md

 ### Environment Variables

-Successful deployment of the application requires a `.env` file which holds environment variables about the postgres database.
-Half of these variables are for initializing the database itself, and the other half are required for the application to connect to that database.
+Successful deployment of the application requires a pair of `.env` filse which hold environment variables about the postgres database.
+The first of these env files should be called `.db.env` and specifies parameters for the postgres database.
+The second of these env files should be called `.web.env` and is for the web portion of the app and gives information on how to connect to the running postgres image.

 See the "Environment Variables" section of the [postgres docker image](https://hub.docker.com/_/postgres) and the "Connecting" section of the [node-postgres documentation](https://node-postgres.com/features/connecting) for more details.
-For this requirement, the following environment variables are required:
+For these files, the following environment variables are required:

-#### Postgres Image Variables:
+#### Postgres Image Variables (`.db.env`):
 - POSTGRES_PASSWORD
 - POSTGRES_USER
 - POSTGRES_DB
 - PGDATA

-#### Node-Postgres module variables:
+#### Node-Postgres module variables (`.web.env`):
 - PGHOST
 - PGUSER
 - PGDATABASE